 Top Resorts in Maldives priced $1000-$1500USD per night

 Baros Maldives luxury hotel resort is a small coral island in the Indian Ocean ringed by a sandy beach and a living house-reef, just 25 minutes by speedboat from Maldives International Airport.

-As a small leading luxury hotel Maldives resort, Baros offers a choice of tastefully-designed Beach and Water Villas, perfect for that romantic getaway.
-Beach Villas of classic elegance, set in lush vegetation and secluded Water Villas offer the ultimate in privacy with many boasting their own pool.
+It’s one of the top resorts in Maldives and is a small leading luxury hotel Maldives resort.
+Baros offers a choice of tastefully-designed Beach and Water Villas, perfect for that romantic getaway.
+Beach Villas of classic elegance, set in lush vegetation and secluded Water Villas offer the ultimate in privacy and many have their own private pools.
 Baros Maldives is one of the most romantic resorts on the planet and the perfect destination for a Maldives honeymoon.
 Inspired by Maldivian traditions of heartfelt hospitality, Baros luxury hotel Maldives is a tropical island dream come true, with fine cuisine, a garden Spa, a gym, an overwater swimming pool, a variety of excursions and underwater experiences.

 Six Senses Laamu